Angela Carter gives me my come-uppance

 Originally, I had wanted to title this entry "'Bums aloft!" (and other reasons not to read Angela Carter)," but, unfortunately, I'm afraid I'll have to eat goat on this one.
 The culprit is The Invention of Angela Carter: A Biography by Edmund Gordon, a book for which I'm currently doing a review.
 Alas and alack, greater knowledge of Carter has led to a greater personal appreciation for her, forcing me to revise my earlier cutting opinions.
 This is why you shouldn't read stuff.
 I often tell me students, "If a little learning is a dangerous thing, think of how dangerous a lot of learning is -- and I don't want that on my conscience."
 In this case, however, it's too late for me.

-Anyway, here's why I didn't like Carter -- as varied as her writing is (and I never denied the talent), I just loathe most postmodern books.
-Things like Kurt Vonnegut and Tim O'Brien are exceptions, but I really, really, really dislike that excessively self-conscious, metafictional, wink-wink-look-at-me-subverting-reading-norms type of fiction.
-The Crying of Lot 49 is a canonical culprit, as is Delilo's White Noise, but so is Carter's Nights at the Circus.
-On the opening page of that novel, in fact, Carter has a paragraph describing the winged protagonist, Fevvers, being lifted up into the air for an acrobatics act -- hence the "bums aloft" line.***
+Anyway, here's why I didn't initially like Carter -- as varied as her writing is (and I would never deny the talent), I just loathe most postmodern books.
+Things like Kurt Vonnegut and Tim O'Brien are exceptions, but I really, really, really dislike that self-conscious, metafictional, wink-wink-look-at-me-subverting-reading-norms type of fiction.
+The Crying of Lot 49 is a canonical culprit, as is Delilo's White Noise, but Carter's Nights at the Circus falls into that category as well.
+On the opening page, in fact, Carter has a paragraph describing the winged protagonist, Fevvers, being lifted up into the air for an acrobatics act -- hence the "bums aloft" line.***

 Sadly, though, after reading Gordon's biography, I found myself really liking Angela Carter as a person.
 Some of the random cool things about her: